vinjsh32/HPC/progetto/README.md

 ## Design choices

 * **Memory management** – all dynamically created nodes are tracked in a global set so that `obdd_destroy` can reclaim every allocation.
 Constant leaves are singletons and freed when the last BDD handle is destroyed.
+* **Thread safety** – node creation and destruction are guarded by a global mutex, making the API safe to use from multiple threads.
 * **C/C++ interface** – the public API is defined in `include/obdd.hpp` and exposed to pure C code through the lightweight wrapper `include/obdd.h`, avoiding extra wrapper layers.
 * **Automatic CUDA architecture** – `make` invokes `scripts/detect_gpu_arch.sh` to query `nvidia-smi` and pick the appropriate `-gencode` flag.
 This removes the need to manually edit `NVCCFLAGS` when compiling on different GPUs.